kyma-project/busola/core/README.md

 - Run the `./cmd/run.sh` script as described in the README file.
 - Check the status by calling `./scripts/is-installed.sh` script.

-Now you can access Console by name from the browser at [`https://console.kyma.local`](https://console.kyma.local).
+Now you can access Busola by name from the browser at [`https://busola.kyma.local`](https://busola.kyma.local).
 A dedicated Docker container serves this application from inside the Kyma cluster.

 ### Import the TLS cerificate